matteovadi/Coursera_capstone/README.md

 Inside "week3" python jupyter notebook, the **"Segmenting and Clustering Neighborhoods in Toronto"** project work.

 Inside "week4" folder the final Capstone Project documentations.
 The name of the project work is **"The best Airbnb rental entire home / apartment in Sheepshead Bay, Brooklyn NYC"**.
 There you can find the following documents:
-- **best_airbnb.ipynb** : the python jupyter notebook used for the exploring and clustering ( ***k-means clustering algorithm*** ) the rental entire homes / apartments in the neighborhood of Sheepshead Bay within Brooklyn's borough, NYC;
+- **best_sheepsheadbay.ipynb** : the python jupyter notebook used for the exploring and clustering ( ***k-means clustering algorithm*** ) the rental entire homes / apartments in the neighborhood of Sheepshead Bay within Brooklyn's borough, NYC;
 - **report_best_sheepsheadbay.pdf** : the final report aimed to explain each step followed during the project;
 - **pres_best_sheepsheadbay.pptx** : the final presentation of the project work with Microsoft Power Point.